 The EIN is necessary not only for federal taxes.
 But you’ll need it to open a business bank account, which we’ll discuss more a little later.

-5. Prepare an LLC operating agreement
+Step 5.
+Get an LLC operating agreement

 Oregon doesn’t require your LLC to include an operating agreement as part of the company formation process.
 But it’s still essential to have one for everyone but single-member LLCs.